 - Should not be seeded alone

-'Manhattan' and 'Pennfine' and other ryegrasses have been widely used in seed mixtures with Kentucky bluegrass and other cool-season grasses because of their quick germination and other qualities mentioned earlier.
-Athletic field managers depend upon them for rapid germination (5 to 10 days) to fill worn areas in turf cover after games.
+Manhattan and Pennfine and other ryegrasses have been widely used in seed mixtures with Kentucky bluegrass and other cool-season grasses because of their quick germination and other qualities mentioned earlier.
+Athletic field managers depend on them for rapid germination (five to 10 days) to fill worn areas in turf cover after games.
 In lawns, they persist better than most Kentucky bluegrasses on wet, lower pH, infertile soils.

-Manhattan-type perennial ryegrasses are characterized by tough leaf tissue consisting of thick-walled cells that helps the ryegrass tolerate traffic.
-This also makes it tougher to mow.
+Manhattan-type perennial ryegrasses are characterized by tough leaf tissue consisting of thick-walled cells that helps the ryegrass tolerate traffic but also makes it tougher to mow.
 A sharp mower is needed for perennial ryegrass turf to prevent fraying of leaf tips that produces an unsightly brown cast.
 Pennfine-type perennial ryegrasses have somewhat softer leaves that are easier to mow.

 Fine leaf fescue (Festuca spp.)